Behaviour Policy

 What is Challenging Behaviour?

 Behaviour that challenges is a form of communication.
-It may be the only way in which the child can inform us that their needs are not being met.
+It may be the only way in which a pupil can inform us that their needs are not being met.
 It is therefore important to view any change in the frequency, duration or intensity of challenges as an indication that something is wrong.
-For example a child who does not use speech to communicate may be indicating that they are in pain or that they are unhappy with the environment.
+For example, a pupil who does not use speech to communicate may be indicating that they are in pain or that they are unhappy with the environment.

 General Principles of Challenging Behaviour

-Behaviour that challenges is functional, that is, it serves a purpose for the child.
+Behaviour that challenges is functional, that is, it serves a purpose for the pupil.

 The function may be one or more of the following: